 Linux is a trademark of Linus Torvalds in the United States, other countries, or both.

-Other company, product, and service names may be trademarks or service marks of others.
+Other company, product, and service names may be trademarks or service marks ı Ensure that you understand the typographic conventions that are used to indicate special notices.

 Definitions of notices